godpeny/pages/main/src/blog-post.1.md

 Both the generator and the discriminator are neural networks.
 The generator output is connected directly to the discriminator input.
 Through backpropagation, the discriminator's classification provides a signal that the generator uses to update its weights.
 ##### Generator
 ##### Discriinator
+It is simply a classifier.
+It tries to distinguish real data from the data created by the generator.
+It could use any network architecture appropriate to the type of data it's classifying.

+The discriminator's training data comes from two sources.
+- Real data instances, such as real pictures of people.
+The discriminator uses these instances as positive examples during training.
+- Fake data instances created by the generator.
+The discriminator uses these instances as negative examples during training.

+During discriminator training:

+1. The discriminator classifies both real data and fake data from the generator.
+2. The discriminator loss penalizes the discriminator for misclassifying a real instance as fake or a fake instance as real.
+3. The discriminator updates its weights through backpropagation from the discriminator loss through the discriminator network.

+Also note that,
+1. during discriminator training the generator does not train.
+Its weights remain constant while it produces examples for the discriminator to train on.
+2. During discriminator training, the discriminator ignores the generator loss and just uses the discriminator loss.
+We use the generator loss during generator training.

 #### GAN Training
 #### Loss Functions